 Rocco's days as a free man came to a grinding halt one summer day after having been arrested for excessive embellishment - not for his story, mind you - but for a highly ornate tapestry he had created as an homage to his dear mama, Anna Roccini.
 Charged with being criminally garish, Rocco was sentenced to twelve years of menial labor (eleven suspended).
 While incarcerated, Rocco was assigned to the cucina.
 It was there he honed his culinary skills, specializing in gnocchi and cannoli.
 His cellmates couldn't get enough of his confections.
 The guards would giggle like schoolgirls when Rocco shared his fuzzy potato dumplings with the cross-dressing homicidal maniacs in solitary, especially when he delivered the taste-tempting treats clad only in flowered-shower slippers and a polka-dotted Charmeuse banana hammock.
 Rocco was a model prisoner (and if it weren't for the makeshift catwalk the warden had commissioned, Rocco, aka "Cacciatore Cheeks", would've ended up being just an average prisoner).

 Paroled after just six weeks for fairly good behavior, Rocco decided to start anew.
 So, off to the pier he went, cutting mat and fancy presser foot at the ready.
 After having commandeered a salmon boat at gunpoint, our intrepid mama's boy set sail for the New World; first stop: Staten Island; second stop: the potty; third stop: Cincinnati (after having commandeered a Greyhound at gunpoint).

-Rocco has a li'l sumthin' sumthin' for you (besides his embarrassingly minuscule pork sausage): an hour of blistering Classic Rock every Monday and Friday at noon.
+Rocco has a li'l sumthin' sumthin' for you (besides his embarrassingly minuscule pork sausage): an hour of blistering Classic Rock every Friday at noon.
 Have a seat, shut up your face, open your freakin' ears and enjoy.
 But don't even think of criticizing the Chef's work.
 You might just end up rolled in a beautifully handcrafted quilt and dumped in the local landfill.